Breast Cancer Screening and Prevention

 Women with >20% lifetime risk should start annual screening with MRI at age 30 y.
 Annual mammography with sonography and annual MRI should be separated by six months to allow for imaging twice a year

-Women with a 15-20% risk and those with a diagnosis of atypical epithelial hyperplasia or lobular carcinoma in situ are not eligible for annual MRI unless their Gail or Tyrer-Cuzik risk level is high enough.
-Studies of the efficacy of MRI for early diagnosis are currently underway in these increased risk populations
+Women with a 15-20% risk and those with a diagnosis of atypical epithelial hyperplasia or lobular carcinoma in situ are not eligible for annual MRI unless their risk score, using a risk assessment trial such as Breast Cancer Risk Assessment Tool [Gail Model] or the Breast Cancer Surveillance Consortium [BCSC] Risk Calculator, is calculated as high enough.
+The efficacy of MRI for early diagnosis, even in women with dense breasts, is still unproven.

 2. Cancer Prevention